Main hall of the Agora Baths

 Sculpture flourished in Asia Minor, especially in the IInd century AD.
 Most of the statues portraying gods or mythological subjects were copies after inferred originals of the 5th century BC.
 Hermes was the God of Trade (in the statue at Side he holds a purse and he wears a "chlamys", the short travellers' cloak) and of Boundaries (he stands next to a Herma, a boundary marker).

-That at Side recalls two other famous statues of the god which were found in Rome: the Ludovisi Hermes and the Belvedere Hermes (it opens in another window).
+That at Side recalls two other famous statues of the god which were found in Rome: the Ludovisi and Belvedere Hermes (it opens in another window).

 A great number of statues have been found in the ancient towns of Asia Minor.
-At Perge in particular archaeologists found large statues of the Olympian gods and of Roman emperors and their wives (now at the Archaeological Museum of Antalya - see one of its halls in another window).
+At Perge in particular archaeologists found large statues of the Olympian gods and of Roman emperors and their wives (now at the Archaeological Museum of Antalya).
 Perge is very near Side where however not as many statues have been found, although we know that the theatre and the State Agora had many niches housing them.

 This relief shows the level of skill achieved by some sculpture workshops of Asia Minor (e.g. at Afrodisias) in the production of sarcophagi which were then sold in other towns and even shipped to Rome.
-The relief is very similar to that on a sarcophagus found at Porto, the artificial harbour of Rome, which you can see in a page covering sarcophagi with a lid showing the dead attending a banquet on a couch.
+The relief is very similar to that on a sarcophagus found at Porto, the artificial harbour of Rome, which you can see in a page covering sarcophagi and Roman funerary rites.

 The scene on the front side of the sarcophagus is full of life, but that on the short side is pervaded by a sort of melancholy.
 The child on the left seems to be comforting the other one who looks sad.